 Dana-Palmer House, Historic residence in Cambridge, Massachusetts, United States.

-The Dana-Palmer House stands at 16 Quincy Street, featuring Federal architecture with a Greek Revival porch and traditional New England design elements.
+The Dana-Palmer House sits at 16 Quincy Street and displays Federal architecture with a Greek Revival porch and traditional New England design details.
+The two-story structure retains these design features in its current form.

-Built in 1823 for Richard Henry Dana, the house served as Harvard College's first astronomical observatory from 1839 to 1843 under William Cranch Bond's direction.
+Built in 1823 for Richard Henry Dana, the house served as Harvard College's first astronomical observatory from 1839 to 1843 under William Cranch Bond's leadership.
+This conversion shows how the building adapted to the university's changing needs.

-The Department of Comparative Literature currently occupies the building, which was relocated across Quincy Street in 1947 to accommodate campus expansion.
+The building currently houses the Department of Comparative Literature and was moved across Quincy Street in 1947 to accommodate campus expansion.
+Visitors should keep in mind this remains an active academic building.

 Location: Massachusetts